Don Rosenberg works to overturn California sanctuary law SB54 after son killed by immigrant

 “This will be David versus Goliath.
 We’re clearly David on this side.
 But there are millions of Davids here,” Mr. Rosenberg said.

-It’s the latest move in what’s become a high-stakes battle over SB54, the state law that severely limits state and local police and sheriff’s departments in their ability to communicate or work with Homeland Security.
+It’s the latest move in what has become a high-stakes battle over SB54, the state law that severely limits state and local police and sheriff’s departments in their ability to communicate or work with the Department of Homeland Security.

-California’s Democratic leaders pushed SB54 through late last year to try to stymy President Trump’s push to step up immigration enforcement — but now communities within California are mounting their own rebellion against the state, sparking ferocious fights playing out in city halls across the state.
+California’s Democratic leaders pushed SB54 through the Legislature late last year to try to stymie President Trump’s push to step up immigration enforcement.
+Now communities within California are mounting rebellions against the state, sparking ferocious fights in city halls.

-The Huntington Beach city council voted Monday to mount a legal challenge to SB54, and invited other communities to join them.
+Huntington Beach City Council members voted Monday to mount a legal challenge to SB54 and invited other communities to join them.

-But a day later and an hour’s drive north, the city of West Covina shot down a similar effort, with the mayor’s suggestion to join Huntington Beach unable to even get a second from the other four members of the city council.
+But a day later and an hour’s drive north, the city of West Covina shot down a similar effort.
+The mayor’s suggestion to join Huntington Beach was unable to even get a second from the other four members of the City Council.

-“West Covina is a better city than this,” said Councilmember James Toma, criticizing Mayor Mike Spence for forcing the fight.
+“West Covina is a better city than this,” said council member James Toma, criticizing Mayor Mike Spence for forcing the fight.

 The cities’ divergence mirrors the larger battle in the country, where some states — with California leading the way — are attempting to pursue sanctuary policies to thwart the federal government’s immigration enforcement, and other states, led by Texas, are moving to embrace and shore up cooperation with deportation efforts.

-SB54, one of three new sanctuary laws enacted last year California, limits the amount of cooperation state and local police and sheriff’s departments can provide to U.S. Immigration and Customs Enforcement, the chief deportation agency, and to U.S. Customs and Border Protection, which mans the borders.
+SB54, one of three sanctuary laws enacted last year California, limits the amount of cooperation state and local police and sheriff’s departments can provide to U.S. Immigration and Customs Enforcement, the chief deportation agency, and to U.S. Customs and Border Protection, which mans the borders.

 Under SB54, authorities are banned from asking about immigration status and are severely restricted from sharing that information or in any other way cooperating with federal immigration authorities.

-The actual reach of SB54 is still being hashed out, though, with state Attorney General Xavier Becerra last week issuing guidance saying that police can in fact share information about citizenship or immigration status with federal authorities in order to be in compliance with a federal law that ties hundreds of millions of dollars in federal funds to cooperation.
+The actual reach of SB54 is still being hashed out, though.
+State Attorney General Xavier Becerra last week issued guidance saying police can, in fact, share information about citizenship or immigration status with federal authorities in order to be in compliance with a federal law that ties hundreds of millions of dollars in federal funds to cooperation.

 Symbolically, however, SB54 has become much more.

-Anti-Trump forces see it as a major blow to President Trump, who made immigration enforcement a major part of his campaign and has attempted to follow through on those promises now in office.
+Anti-Trump forces see it as a major blow to the president, who made immigration enforcement a major part of his campaign and has attempted to follow through on those promises now in office.
 Pro-Trump voters have rallied to their president and responded with vitriol to sanctuary backers.

-Mr. Rosenberg, whose son was killed in a traffic incident by an unlicensed immigrant in the U.S. under special humanitarian protections, said he and other opponents of sanctuary cities began to gain the upper hand after Los Alamitos, a small community in Orange County, voted last month to defy SB54.
+Mr. Rosenberg, whose son was killed in a traffic crash by an unlicensed immigrant in the U.S. under special humanitarian protections, said he and other opponents of sanctuary cities began to gain the upper hand after Los Alamitos, a small community in Orange County, voted last month to defy SB54.

 The Orange County Sheriff’s Department then announced a workaround to SB54, saying it would post all of its inmates’ release information online, making it available to anyone — including deportation officers.